ReDI-School/intermediate-java/oop-3-inheritance_nd_visibility/index.md

 - Default access modifier means we do not explicitly declare an access modifier for a class, field, method, etc.

 - A variable or method declared without any access control modifier is available to any other class in the same package.
-The fields in an interface are implicitly public static final and the methods in an interface are by default public.

 ### Private Access Modifier - Private